Great American Brewers Dialogues

-- Zoning codes
+- Zoning Codes

 - and more

-High tide lifts all boats, as the saying goes.
+Hide tide lifts all boats, as the saying goes.
 By pooling creative and enthusiastic minds we can evaluate the progress of the brewing industry quicker and more efficiently to help create and apply adjustments more effectively.
-Sometimes, great ideas need stoking, encouragement or additional detail.
+Sometimes, great ideas need stoking, encouragement, or additional detail.
 Even outlandish ideas can serve as the springboard of breakthrough thinking.
 At the very least, this dialogue will allow brewers to offer and receive support from one another.

 This event is specifically for those who work in a brewery: owners, brewers, managers, and staff.
 This is to keep what is discussed in these dialogues confidential; no “outsiders” are invited (suppliers, distributors, restaurateurs, retailers, etc).